Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

     - [products.csv](https://github.com/Snowflake-Labs/sfguide-intro-to-cdc-using-snowflake-postgres-connector-dynamic-tables/blob/main/scripts/postgres_csv/products.csv)
     - [transactions.csv](https://github.com/Snowflake-Labs/sfguide-intro-to-cdc-using-snowflake-postgres-connector-dynamic-tables/blob/main/scripts/postgres_csv/transactions.csv)

-3. We'll need to move the files from the local computer to a folder located in the PostgreSQL environment before loading the data into the PostgreSQL database.
+3. We'll need to move the files from the local computer to a directory located in the PostgreSQL environment before loading the data into the PostgreSQL database.

-4. First, navigate to your terminal to get the Docker container ID with this command:
+4. Navigate to your terminal to get the Docker container ID with this command:
 ```
 docker ps
 ```
-5. Next, to copy the csv files to the container with these commands, run these commands in your terminal, replacing the file path with your actual file path and replacing `<container_id>` with your actual container ID from the previous command:
+5. To copy the csv files to the container, run these commands in your terminal, replacing the file path with your actual file path,m and replacing `<container_id>` with your actual container ID from the previous command:
 ```
 docker cp /Users/your_username/Downloads/customers.csv <container_id>:/tmp/customers.csv
 docker cp /Users/your_username/Downloads/merchants.csv <container_id>:/tmp/merchants.csv